gradio-app/gradio/testing-guidelines/ci.md

 When a PR is created and source code has changed, a preview of the website is created.

-When a PR is merged into main the production version of the website is redeployed with the latest changes.
+When a PR is merged into `main` the production version of the website is redeployed with the latest changes.

 Documentation is stored by version, `main` represents the current version of the repo which may or may not match the latest release version.
 The process of generating documentation is roughly like this:

 - In Pull Requests, `main` documentation is built from the pull request branch, reflecting the latest changes in that PR (when selecting the `main` option on the docs or guides).
-- When we merge a normal Pull Request into `main` the  documentation is built from the repo, reflecting the latest changes on `main` The demo spaces are also redeployed to Hugging Face Spaces at this point (the space variant with the `main_` prefix).
+- When we merge a normal pull request into `main` the documentation is built from the repo, reflecting the latest changes on `main`.
+The demo spaces are also redeployed to Hugging Face Spaces at this point (the space variant with the `main_` prefix).
-- When a new version of gradio is released (when a versioning PR is merged), the current documentation in the repo is deployed under a version tag.
+- When a new version of Gradio is released (when a versioning PR is merged), the current documentation in the repo is deployed under a version tag.
 So for version `3.1.1` the current docs and guides in main will be available under that version for eternity.
 At this point `main` (built from source) and `3.1.1` (built from source and stored in the cloud) are equivalent.
-We also redeploy demo spaces when a new Gradio version is released, this time without the `main_` prefix).
+We also redeploy demo spaces when a new Gradio version is released, this time without the `main_` prefix.

 > [!NOTE]
 > Our non-main documentation is all stored in S3.